Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 Photo: vogue.com

-Her performance in the studio was so strong and heartbreaking that it was clear that something special was going on.
-The musicians were deeply impressed.
+Her performance in the studio was so powerful and heart-warming that it was clear that something special was happening.
+The musicians were greatly impressed.
 Rick Rubin, co-president of Columbia Records

-The album “21”, in which Adele put her pain and which exposed her soul to the audience, became the best in the USA for two years in a row (before that, only Michael Jackson had such a record), and in November 2015, Billboard called “21” the best album of all time in the USA.
-In 2011, Rolling Stone magazine named 23-year-old Adele one of the Queens of Pop.
+The album “21,” in which Adele poured her pain and which exposed her soul to the listeners, became the best album in the United States for two years in a row (before that, only Michael Jackson achieved such a record), and in November 2015, Billboard named “21” the best album of all times in the USA.
+In 2011, Rolling Stone magazine listed 23-year-old Adele as the “Queen of Pop.”

 Photo: styleandfashion.blogosfere.it